vladdoster/open-issues-finder/README.md

 ----

-The following is how have it running on my VPS.
-It runs everyday at 9am.
+The following is how I have it running on my VPS.
+It runs every day at 9 am.

 ```bash
 0 9 * * * /usr/bin/python3.8 /home/vlad/.local/bin/open-issues-finder >/dev/null 2>&1